Perceived Wedding Photography Problems & Solutions

-A: There is no pressure from me after our meeting or phone call to book me as your wedding photographer.
+A: There is no pressure after our meeting or phone call to book me as your wedding photographer.
 I understand that you may be seeing other wedding photographers and will need time to discuss your decision.
-I don’t put a time limit on this as far as I’m concerned and I’ll keep the date pencilled in my diary until I hear back from you.
+I don’t put a time limit on this as far as I’m concerned, and I’ll keep the date pencilled in my diary until I hear back from you.

 I’ll let you know if I have another inquiry for that day in the meantime.

-If you decide that you want me to document your wedding day, I will prepare your paperwork.
+If you want me to document your wedding day, I will prepare your paperwork.
 Booking your wedding day photography is confirmed on return of the signed contract and receipt of a 20% deposit.
 Easy!

 Q. WHY DO WE NEED TO SIGN A WEDDING PHOTOGRAPHY CONTRACT?

-It covers items such as Copyright, Model Releases, Guest Photography and Final Delivery.
+It covers Copyright, Model Releases, Guest Photography, Final Delivery etc.

-All professional wedding photographers will require you to sign a contract; be wary if they do not.
+All professional wedding photographers should require you to sign a contract for all-day coverage.

 Q. HAVING PAID OUR DEPOSIT, WHEN IS THE REMAINDER OF YOUR FEE DUE?